Custom metrics#

 The first step is defining a result class.
 It should be a named tuple or a dictionary.

 The second step is defining the metric class itself.
-Metric based on aggregated statistics should be a subclass of MetricBaseAggregated
+A metric based on aggregated statistics should be a subclass of MetricBaseAggregated

 .
 MetricBaseAggregated